AdoshiMatamoto/adrianmatei.com/_posts/2019-09-06-awesome-volleyball-basics-video-compilation.md

 ---
-title: Awesome video compilation of volleyball fundamentals
+title: Awesome video list of volleyball fundamentals
 excerpt: "I have created this post to use as reference with a list of volleyball fundamentals videos covering topics like warm up, passing, setting, serving and attack.
 It addresses mainly individual game."
 header: